Fancy a fry up or keeping it clean with the cold press and granola, we got this!

 12 Upper St. Martin’s Lane, WC2H 9FB -

 The Lacy Nook sits just off the high street in Stokey.
 It uses local and ethical suppliers, so you can expect E5 bakehouse bread and mission coffee.
 The menu is pretty healthy with vegetarians and vegans well catered for - so if you're looking for filthy, dirty hangover food you're better off at Hash E8.
 But if you're after something more healthy (and you managed the Chimichurri poached eggs is *the one*.
 That's two poached eggs, chimichurri, labneh and zaatar with E5 bakehouse toast.
 There's also smashed avo (this is Stokey), granola and what not.
 Read full article

 Brunch is big business at 34, the menu is pretty extensive and features everything from your usual egg dishes to pimped up lobster mac'n'cheese and roasts on a Sunday.
 We'd recommend the salt beef hash with double fried egg and the cornbread with avocado.
 Then there's the dessert menu (HELLO Jaffa mouse, banoffee sundae and every ice-cream flavour under the sun) and champers served from glasses shaped like Kate Moss's boobies.

 34 Grosvenor Square, London, W1K 2HD -

 Bond StreetRead full article

 Sunday Barnsbury does one of the nbst French toasts in town.
-It comes with creme fraiche, salted caramel and a side of bacon, and the cornbread is also pretty on point with avo, halloumi and a poached egg.
+It comes with creme fraiche and salted caramel and we recommend a side of bacon too, and the cornbread is also pretty on point with avo, halloumi and a poached egg.
 Portions are decent and this is proper neighbourhood cafe that you'll wish you lived next too.

 169 Hemingford Road, London, N1 1DA -